yyandrew/tmux-presentation/README.md

 It enables a number of windows to be created, accessed, and controlled from a single window terminal.

-Maybe some of you are using iterm, terminal.

 When tmux is started it creates a new session within a single window and displays it on screen.

 Simply speaking tmux acts as a window manager within your terminal and allow you to create multiple windows and panes within a single terminal window.

 A status line at the bottom of the screen shows information on the current session and it used to enter interactive commands

+Maybe some of you are using iterm, terminal.But tmux has some special features they don't have and it is more powerful.Detach sesion and reattech session, status bar, choice of vi or emacs key layouts and so on, can be used even your os has no gui environment.

 ## Prefix